 NetSol, a local leading IT company is listed at NASDAQ.
 It has also obtained dual-listed status for trading on the Dubai International Financial Exchange (DIFX).
 The presence of Pakistani IT companies on international stock exchanges is a positive sign for the foreign investments in Pakistani IT industry.
 Two leading US based Venture Capital (VC) firms, ePlanet Ventures and Draper Fisher Jurvetson (DFJ) are providing funds to Naseeb Networks and this speaks volumes of the trust placed in the potential of Pakistan's IT industry by foreign investors.

-Despite several advancements in the industry there is enough room and untapped area for more progress in this field.
+Despite several advancements in the industry there is enough room and untapped areas for more progress in this field.

 • The market presents a perfect business case for attracting local manufacturing of mobile phones.
-Attracting foreign companies to invest in this area of telecom equipment in the country would decrease the burden on foreign exchange, encourage technology and knowledge transfer and create further employment.
+Attracting foreign companies to invest in manufacturing of telecom equipment in the country would decrease the burden on foreign exchange, encourage technology, and knowledge transfer and create further employment.

-• It is imperative to begin manufacturing the latest generation Wi-Fi and WiMAX equipment under joint ventures with Original Equipment Manufacturers (OEMs).
+• It is imperative to begin manufacturing the latest generation Wi-Fi and WiMAX equipment under joint ventures with Original Equipment Manufacturers.

 • Broadband or telecom operator should be encouraged to establish equipment manufacturing or latest next generation equipment facility in Pakistan

 • The Internet kiosks at airports make Pakistan look very primitive.
-We need to exploit WiMAX technology to provide citywide seamless wireless connectivity in all major cities.
+We need to exploit WiMAX technology to provide seamless wireless connectivity everywhere.

-• Mobile Network Operators 'Universal Services Fund' (USF) currently looks at providing services to under-served and un-served regions.
-Part of the USF should be better utilized to encourage the take-up of ICT by professional groups in cities (government, lawyers, doctors, engineers, teachers, etc)
+• Mobile Network Operators 'Universal Services Fund' currently looks at providing services to underserved and unserved regions.
+Part of the USF should be better utilized to encourage the take-up of ICT by professional groups in cities (government, lawyers, doctors, engineers, teachers, etc).

 • Ministry of IT&T is currently considering the auction of 3G licenses.
-However it has to devise a license policy that mandates a request for proposal from all bidders that includes the socio-economic benefits in the form of local R&D facilities, percentage local manufacture/purchase of equipment, local development of value-added services, etc would deliver far greater socioeconomic benefit than license fees alone.
+However it has to devise a license policy that mandates a request for proposal from all bidders that include the socio-economic benefits in the form of local R&D facilities, percentage of local manufacture/purchase of equipment, local development of value-added services, etc. This would deliver far greater socioeconomic benefits than license fees alone.

 The telecom sector provides large scope for foreign investors to further explore avenues where the business could be lucrative for them.
-The telecom sector has attracted more then US $5.6 billion foreign investment in last five years, which has created large employment opportunities in Pakistan.
+The telecom sector has attracted more than US$5.6 billion foreign investment in last five years, which has created large employment opportunities in Pakistan.
 If nurtured fully, the IT industry could bring in voluminous economic and commercial benefits.

-Though Pakistan lags behind the rest of the world when it comes to the advent, and public use of technology, the graph advancement and implementation and adaptation of telecom-related technology has been steep.
-There is pure optimism, among great expectations, as one ponders on the future of telecom in Pakistan.
+Though Pakistan lags behind the rest of the world when it comes to the advent and public use of technology, the graph of advancement and implementation and adaptation of telecom-related technology has been steep.
+There is a pure optimism, among great expectations, when one ponders on the future of telecom in Pakistan.